jbastide/marvel-demo-app/README.md

 ## Installation
 1. `bundle install`
 2. Customize marvel.rb to retrieve the comic you want.
   - Enter in a unique comic ID.
+Try a number between 100-400.
+Or just go with the default already in the app.
-Try a number between 1-400.
-Check the live interactive Marvel API if you want to find a specific comic.
+  - Check the live interactive Marvel API if you want to find a specific comic.
 3. Add your public and private keys to marvel.rb (WARNING: Don't commit your private key to source control!!!)